HARTLabGroup/WSBxClimate/README.md

     -   *TreeRingfuncs.R*: Some supplemental functions for manipulating tree-ring data.

--   Data: This subdirectory contains data used in this project.
-Note that spatial data is too large to be stored on GitHub and needs to be downloaded and stored locally for all code to run.
+-   Data: This subdirectory contains climate data used in this project.
+Note that tree-ring data are archived on Dryad (https://datadryad.org/submission/402720) and spatial data is too large to be stored on GitHub and needs to be downloaded and stored locally for all code to run.
+Fore more deatils on site locations refer to the Dryad repository.

-      -   : Some supplemental functions for manipulating tree-ring data.
+      - *nada-hosts.csv*: Timeseries of June-August self-calibrating Palmer Drought Severity Index (SC-PDSI) from the North American Drought Atlas (http://drought.memphis.edu/NADA/) for each site (AD 1600–2005)
+            -     Variables
+                -    year: the calendar year for the data
+                -    B18: SC-PDSI data for the B18 site
+                -    B19: SC-PDSI data for the B19 site
+                -    EP: SC-PDSI data for the EP site
+                -    FP: SC-PDSI data for the FP site
+                -    JP: SC-PDSI data for the JP site
+                -    LJ: SC-PDSI data for the LJ site
+                -    NI: SC-PDSI data for the NI site
+                -    SH: SC-PDSI data for the SH site
+                -    SR: SC-PDSI data for the SR site
+                -    SS: SC-PDSI data for the SS site
+                -    SP: SC-PDSI data for the SP site
+                -    TI: SC-PDSI data for the TI site
+                -    WR: SC-PDSI data for the WR site
+                -    WW: SC-PDSI data for the WW site
+                -    WB: SC-PDSI data for the WB site

+      - *prism-JJA.csv*: Timeseries of June-August SC-PDSI from the West Wide Drought Tracker (https://wrcc.dri.edu/wwdt/about.php) for each site  (AD 1895 - 2024)
+          - Variables
+                -    year: the calendar year for the data
+                -    B18: SC-PDSI data for the B18 site
+                -    B19: SC-PDSI data for the B19 site
+                -    EP: SC-PDSI data for the EP site
+                -    FP: SC-PDSI data for the FP site
+                -    JP: SC-PDSI data for the JP site
+                -    LJ: SC-PDSI data for the LJ site
+                -    NI: SC-PDSI data for the NI site
+                -    SH: SC-PDSI data for the SH site
+                -    SR: SC-PDSI data for the SR site
+                -    SS: SC-PDSI data for the SS site
+                -    SP: SC-PDSI data for the SP site
+                -    TI: SC-PDSI data for the TI site
+                -    WR: SC-PDSI data for the WR site
+                -    WW: SC-PDSI data for the WW site
+                -    WB: SC-PDSI data for the WB site

 -   Documents